oscdoctest/Qi-Docs/docs/Access_Control.rst

   ``AccessRights.All`` will receive a ``forbidden`` for all  requests unless they are the owner of the entity.

 *Note*
-  Currently, Roles are the only TrusteeType supported for AccessControlList ACEs.
+  Roles are the only TrusteeType supported for AccessControlList ACEs.

 +-----------------------+--------+